Facts about the US Tax Court Petition PDF template

 What Is a US Tax Court Petition PDF Form Used For?

 This form is used to file a case with the United States Tax Court.
 It's important for people to pay special attention to the form requirements and to complete the form to the best of their ability.
 In the first paragraph of the petition form, there are five variants of tax case listed.
 All of these are considered "small tax cases."
 If you meet one of these circumstances and you also meet the appropriate dollar limits, you can have your case handled as a "small tax case."
 There are advantages to this.
 Small tax cases are not subject to the same lengthy and complicated procedures that normal tax proceedings are.
 The one main disadvantage, however, is that decisions in these types of cases are not eligible for appeal.
 You will be required to file a few other documents with your petition form.
-The form should include:-
+The form should include:- Copies of any Final Determination, Notice of Determination, or Notice of Deficiency sent by the IRS

 - Your Taxpayer Identification Number Statement to prove your TIN